AchiralAchiral

 The Landscape

-Achiral is a memory infrastructure platform for business cognition.
+Achiral is memory infrastructure for team and agent cognition.

 Mem0Semantic vector store with entity extraction.
 Retrieval by similarity search.
-Static memory unless a developer explicitly maintains it within an application.Best when you need a programmable proximity index based API to build into an application.Achiral is a living memory with a finished layer on top — provides organizational-wide memory that forms naturally using daily throughput from the team and every associated service.
-No memory maintenance or custom engineering is required.
+Static memory unless a developer explicitly maintains it within an application.Fits when you need a programmable memory API to build into an application.Achiral is the team-and-agent layer around storage and retrieval.
+It turns daily work across people and tools into organic memory.

-SupermemoryDeveloper context engineering API with memory extraction, user profiles, managed RAG, and basic connectors.
-Retrieval by search.
-Designed for individual productivity with a B2B slant, not team collaboration.
-No business-level cognition.Best when an individual wants to save, search, and reuse their own links, pages, notes, and browsing context.Achiral is for teams.
-Its cognitive memory is portable, belongs to the organization, and maps to internal hierarchies, preserving operational continuity across people, tools, and interpersonal relationships.
+SupermemoryDeveloper context engineering API with memory extraction, user profiles, managed RAG, and connectors.
+Suited to individual or product context more than organic memory for teams and agents.Fits when an individual wants to save, search, and reuse their own links, pages, notes, and browsing context.Achiral is for teams.
+Memory belongs to the organization, respects internal structure, and preserves continuity across people, tools, and relationships.

 Letta / MemGPTAgent framework with virtual context-window memory management.
-Memory is procedurally controlled by the agent runtime.
-Not ACT-R or persistent living memory.
-Requires developer integrations to build and operate per agent.Best when builders want full control over a stateful agent runtime, memory model, and agent behavior.Achiral delivers the finished business experience: shared Chiro, personal EAs, connector integrations, approval gates, and compounding memory — without any agent engineering on your side.
+Memory is controlled by the agent runtime and usually requires developer integration per agent.Fits when builders want full control over a stateful agent runtime, memory model, and agent behavior.Achiral delivers the finished business experience: shared Chiro, personal EAs, connector integrations, approval gates, and compounding memory without any agent engineering on your side.

 Memories.aiVideo encoding, visual capture, and semantic retrieval over screen recordings and screenshots.
-Focused on perceptual memory rather than operational memory—the unit of memory is observed visual experience, not organizational decisions or actions.
-Not ACT-R.Best when the primary memory problem is visual — recalling what someone saw, recorded, or captured on screen.Achiral focuses on operational memory: decisions, handoffs, accounts, tickets, commits, documents, and workflow continuity across the team.
+Suited to perceptual memory more than operational memory.Fits when the primary memory problem is visual, such as recalling what someone saw, recorded, or captured on screen.Achiral focuses on operational memory: decisions, handoffs, accounts, tickets, commits, documents, and workflow continuity across the team.

-ZepDeveloper-facing temporal knowledge graph that tracks how facts change over time.
-A system of record with retrieval using standard graph traversal.
-Not ACT-R — no activation, reinforcement, or decay.Best when an application needs to track how specific facts change over time and surface that history inside an agent.Achiral activates memory over real operational work signals so repeated, recent, validated, and contextually connected memories surface when the team actually needs them.
+ZepDeveloper-facing temporal knowledge graph that tracks how facts change over time and retrieves context through graph-aware search.Fits when an application needs to track how specific facts change over time and surface that history inside an agent.Achiral activates memory over real operational work signals so repeated, recent, validated, and contextually connected memories surface when the team actually needs them.

-KAPEXLimited use as memory middleware for consumer-facing AI apps (companions, coaching, therapy etc.).
-A portfolio product with no organization-level cognition or ACT-R memories per assistant.
-Best when the buyer needs memory middleware on consumer facing AI apps.Achiral is memory for internal operations of a team: it is tenant-isolated, assistant-led, and built to convert daily work into durable context — no middleware contract required.
+KAPEXMemory middleware for consumer-facing AI apps such as companions, coaching, and therapy.Fits when the buyer needs memory middleware for consumer-facing AI apps.Achiral is memory for internal team operations: tenant-isolated, assistant-led, and built to convert daily work into durable context.

 mem0 vs Achiral